-The OPI views the Education of Homeless Children and Youth (EHCY) Program as a framework for supporting students and families experiencing homelessness across the state.
-Due to the rural and frontier nature of many LEAs, it can be a daunting challenge for under-resourced communities to create a robust program.
+The Montana Office of Public Instruction (OPI) views the Education of Homeless Children and Youth (EHCY) Program as a framework for supporting students and families experiencing homelessness across the state.
+Due to the rural and frontier nature of many local education agencies (LEAs), it can be a daunting challenge for under-resourced communities to create a robust program.
 The OPI encourages all communities to view EHCY through the lens of Multi-Tiered Systems of Support.
 By creating a systemic approach to meeting the needs of all students, students experiencing homelessness will be able to access interventions designed to increase their academic success and positively impact their social and emotional well-being.

-LEA homeless liaisons will coordinate with other entities and agencies to identify children and youth who may be homeless, including runaway youth, in an effort to better understand the challenges of all students within their schools.
+LEA homeless liaisons shall coordinate with other entities and agencies to identify children and youth who may be homeless in an effort to better understand the challenges of all students within their schools.
 Accurate and prompt identification of students experiencing homelessness allows LEAs to work with community partners to provide supports and resources.

 The OPI will rely on LEAs to identify, serve, and enroll children and youth experiencing homelessness in public schools, or to refer them to local Head Start, Tribal Head Start, or other educational programs where appropriate, including IDEA Part C. All children and youth identified as homeless who are enrolled in a public school in Montana will be identified in the Achievement in Montana (AIM) database, including the student's living situation at the time of identification as homeless.
 Children and youth who are unaccompanied will also be marked as such in the AIM system.
 The OPI's EHCY program, in conjunction with the National Center for Homeless Education, will provide training, technical assistance, and written guidance to all LEAs regarding the need to identify and provide services to such children and youth.
-Such identification and provision of services will include children and youths who are runaways.

 Upon enrollment, all LEAs will assess the needs of each eligible child or youth.
-LEAs applying for or receiving subgrants will conduct community-wide assessments to determine the needs of all families, children, and youth experiencing homelessness who reside in the geographic area served by the subgrant.
+LEAs applying for or receiving sub-grants will conduct community-wide assessments to determine the needs of all families, children, and youth experiencing homelessness who reside in the geographic area served by the sub-grant.
 Through regular communication with liaisons, the state coordinator will assess the needs of children and youth across the state who are experiencing homelessness.
-The state coordinator will respond to inquiries from parents, families, caregivers, and unaccompanied homeless youth, including runaways, to ensure that each child or youth receives the full protections and services provided by this subtitle.
+The state coordinator will respond to inquiries from parents, families, caregivers, and unaccompanied homeless youth to ensure that each child or youth receives the full protections and services provided by this subtitle.

-The state coordinator will work with the OPI Indian Education Division and with tribal governments across the state to create culturally appropriate programs that meet the needs of both rural and urban American Indian populations.
+The state coordinator will work with the OPI Indian Education Division and with Tribal Governments across the state to create culturally appropriate programs that meet the needs of both rural and urban American Indian populations.
 The state coordinator will provide focused technical assistance and training to schools located on or near reservations with high populations of American Indian students to ensure that students experiencing homelessness within these schools are appropriately identified and provided with services.